As an administrator, you might become aware of a malicious email that has been received by several users in your organization.

 Your access to the security investigation tool

-- Supported editions for the security investigation tool include Enterprise Plus and Education Plus.
+- Supported editions for the security investigation tool include Enterprise Plus, Education Standard, and Education Plus.

 - Admins with Cloud Identity Premium, Enterprise Standard, and Education Standard can also use the investigation tool for a subset of data sources.

 - Your ability to run a search in the investigation tool depends on your Google edition, your administrative privileges, and the data source.
 If you're unable to run a search in the investigation tool for a specific data source, you can generally use the audit and investigation page instead.

 Find and delete malicious emails1.
 Get started with your investigation

 - Sign in to use the investigation tool.

 - From the Data source menu, click Gmail log events.